-Email alert: No one at Rice will ever ask you to verify your NetID account or ask for your password, student number, credit card information or other personal details by email.
+Scam email alert: No one at Rice will ever ask you to verify your NetID account or ask for your password, student number, credit card information or other personal details by email.
 Hackers can make these phishing scams look like they are really from Rice so be careful.
 Also beware of fake employment messages–verify the job by contacting the person by phone or direct email (not a reply to the original message).
-If you are unsure about a message, check with the OIT Help Desk for advice.
+If you are unsure a message is legitimate, before you respond, contact the OIT Help Desk for advice.
 Read more tips in the Security Awareness: Campus Guide (viewing requires login with Rice NetID and password).

 OIT Help Desk

 The Help Desk is a free service available to assist with lost data, crashed computers, network problems, and virus infections.
 Contact the OIT Help Desk if you need computer assistance or advice.

 Online Help and Tips